f5devcentral/f5-agility-labs-waf/docs/waf241/module1 - elevated bot/lab1/lab1.rst

 .. image:: images/blank_vs.png
   :width: 600 px

 #.
-RDP to the Linux Client and launch Chrome Browser. **Do not click multiple times**.
-It can take a few moments for the browser to launch the first time.
+RDP to the Linux Client and launch Chrome Browser.
+You can double-click the icon or right click and choose execute but **do not click multiple times**.
+It does take a few moments for the browser to launch the first time.

 #.
 Click the **F5 Advanced WAF bookmark** and login to TMUI. admin/[password].